Strand PHIL.I Definitions of Philanthropy

 - define “philanthropy” as giving time, talent, or treasure for the common good.

-- student copies of the handout Forms for Poetic Reflection
+- copies of the handout Forms for Poetic Reflection

-Ask the students what poetry is and to give examples of poetry they know.
-Define poetry for the learners as "A piece of writing that has a rhythm in the verse and sometimes rhyming.
-It often uses words that are very specific, descriptive and vivid."
+Define poetry as "a piece of writing that has a rhythm in the verse and sometimes rhyming.
+It often uses words that are very specific, descriptive, and vivid."

-Share several examples of different kinds of poetry with the students and talk about the word play -- rhyme and alliteration.
+Share several examples of different kinds of poetry and talk about the word play - rhyme and alliteration.
 Tell them that poetry makes pictures with words.

-Give students time to think of someone or something they would like to write a poem for.
+Allow thinking time for children to think about who or what they would like to write a poem for.
 Discuss some of their ideas.

 The handout below demonstrates some poetic forms, which may help children get started writing.
 Another way to start is by brainstorming words related to the topic.
 If they are writing about a person, they can list words that describe the person, their actions, and how they feel about the person and their impact.

 Allow writing time.
 They may work in small groups and get help from older students to dictate their ideas.